Agenda for 2019-21

 Better access to information for Advisory Neighborhood Commissioners

 Monitoring D.C.
-Office of Open Government as new director and Ethics oversight board take charge
+Office of Open Government as new director and Board of Ethics take charge

 The law was changed in 2018 to place the formerly independent Office of Open Government and its director under the Board of Ethics and Government Accountability.
-These changes threaten the ability of the office to enforce the Open Meetings Act and review agencies’ FOIA implementation.
-The Coalition opposed the changes and will monitor their effect in 2019.
+The Coalition feared these changes threatened the ability of the office to effectively enforce the Open Meetings Act, review agencies’ FOIA implementation, and generally provide leadership within the executive branch on open government topics.
+The Coalition opposed the changes but fortunately has noted no major effects in its monitoring.

 Improving user experience in the online request process for public records (D.C.
 FOIAXpress)

 The online “portal” used by thousands to request public records under D.C.
 FOIA has demonstrated shortcomings in the years since the District in 2014 selected a vendor’s software for the job.
-The Coalition has urged in testimony [link] that the Council direct a review of the system and will work with the Office of the Chief Technology Officer to see that user views are fully considered before the contract is renewed.
+The Coalition planned testimony asking that the Council direct a review of the system and will work with the Office of the Chief Technology Officer (OCTO) to see that user views are fully considered before the contract is renewed.

 Evaluating the latest form of proactive government publishing – D.C. “open data”

 Under a 2017 order from the mayor, the District has been cataloguing its data to decide which can be made public.
-The first step, a data inventory and analysis of privacy issues in each data set, was done in 2018.
-The Coalition will review the work to date and offer advice based on best practices in other cities, states, and the federal OPEN Government Data Act, just enacted and signed by the President in January 2019.
+Agencies took the first step, a data inventory and analysis of privacy issues in each data set, in 2018.
+The Coalition has reviewed the work at intervals and offered advice based on best practices in other cities, states, and the federal OPEN Government Data Act, enacted and signed by the President in January 2019.